 Your income tax will depend on several factors, including your income and your tax bracket.
 Tax brackets work by dividing income levels into groups, based on yearly income.
 Therefore, someone earning $7,000 per year would be in a lower income tax bracket, while someone with a salary of $400,000 per annum would be in a higher tax bracket.

 The United States has a progressive tax system, meaning those in higher income tax brackets are charged more in income taxes.
-Someone in the lowest tax brackets may only need to pay 10% in income taxes, while someone in higher tax brackets might need to pay 30%.
+Someone in the lowest tax brackets may only need to pay 10% in income taxes, while someone in higher tax brackets might pay close to 40%.
 This is based on the notion that someone who is earning more can afford to pay more.
 The tax rates for each tax bracket can change, depending on current legislation.

 The exact amount you will need to pay will also depend on deductions.
 These are legal things you can declare on your tax forms to reduce your tax burden.
 For example, if you are earning $100,000 per year but have deductions of $10,000, you will pay taxes on $90,000 in income.